Bill Clinton: Law school

 After Oxford, Clinton attended Yale Law School and earned a Juris Doctor (J.D.) degree in 1973.
 In 1971, he met his future wife, Hillary Rodham, in the Yale Law Library; she was a class year ahead of him.
 They began dating and were soon inseparable.
-After only about a month, Clinton postponed his summer plans to be a coordinator for the George McGovern campaign for the 1972 United States presidential election in order to move in with her in California.
+After only about a month, Clinton postponed his summer plans to be a coordinator for the George McGovern campaign for the 1972 United States presidential election to move in with her in California.
 The couple continued living together in New Haven when they returned to law school.

 Clinton eventually moved to Texas with Rodham in 1972 to take a job leading McGovern's effort there.
 He spent considerable time in Dallas, at the campaign's local headquarters on Lemmon Avenue, where he had an office.
 Clinton worked with future two-term mayor of Dallas Ron Kirk, future governor of Texas Ann Richards, and then unknown television director and filmmaker Steven Spielberg.

 Failed congressional campaign and tenure as Attorney General of Arkansas

 After graduating from Yale Law School, Clinton returned to Arkansas and became a law professor at the University of Arkansas.
 In 1974, he ran for the House of Representatives.
 Running in the conservative 3rd district against incumbent Republican John Paul Hammerschmidt, Clinton's campaign was bolstered by the anti-Republican and anti-incumbent mood resulting from the Watergate scandal.
 Hammerschmidt, who had received 77 percent of the vote in 1972, defeated Clinton by only a 52 percent to 48 percent margin.
 In 1976, Clinton ran for Arkansas attorney general.
-Defeating the secretary of state and the deputy attorney general in the Democratic primary, Clinton was elected with no opposition at all in the general election, as no Republican had run for the office.
+Defeating the secretary of state and the deputy attorney general in the Democratic primary, Clinton was elected with no opposition in the general election, as no Republican had run for the office.